alinobrasil/palmpay/readme.md

 The customer's interface allows them to register palm and set max allowance for PalmPay's smart contract to spend their PyUSD.

-The store/seller will have an interface that allows them to enter amount to charge and then scan customer's palm.
+The store/seller will have an interface that allows them to enter amount to charge and then scan the customer's palm.
 If there's a matching palm then the server will initiate a transaction.